Hey, there! So this is my first one-shot, though it's a long one. Heh.

 Zuko looked up when Katara came running after them a moment later and raised an eyebrow when he saw a small smirk on her face before she quickly hid it with a very convincing yawn.
 Was he imagining things?

 "Oh, my gods, Sokka!"
-Suki sobbed as she clutched her frightened boyfriend's shirt.
+Suki sobbed as she clutched her frightened boyfriend's tunic.
 "I saw the ghost!
 I woke up when I felt something touch my arm and when I opened my eyes it was hovering over me on my bed!"

 "That's it!"
 Sokka exclaimed loudly.
 "We're leaving this haunted house!
 Why didn't you tell us there were evil spirits in your beach house before you brought us here, Jerkbender?"